doevelopper/cfs-com/.template/ISSUE_TEMPLATE/PULL_REQUEST_TEMPLATE.md

 ## Screenshots (if appropriate):

+## Risk

+- Risk Level is one of: Low | Medium | High
+- Low: Small bug fix or small optional feature.
+    Medium: New features that are not enabled(for example: new filter).
+Small-medium features added to existing components(for example: modification to an existing filter).
+- High: Complicated changes such as flow control, rewrites of critical components, etc.

+Note: The above is only a rough guide for choosing a level, please ask if you have any concerns about the risk of the PR.

 ## Types of changes

 <!--- What types of changes does your code introduce?
 Put an `x` in all the boxes that apply: -->